 Involving players under the age of eighteen, the Hlinka Gretzky Cup is the premier showcase for hockey talent from Europe and overseas.
 The teams that regularly feature in the tournament are: Canada, Czech Republic, Finland, Russia, Slovakia, Sweden, Switzerland and the USA.
 In the past, the tournament has helped introduce the likes of Sidney Crosby, Evgeni Malkin and Steven Stamkos to the international stage.

 The most successful nation at the tournament so far has been Canada, who have won gold a staggering twenty two times in twenty-five attempts.
-Including the Soviet Union’s 1991 victory, Russia have won gold three times, while Czech Republic, Sweden and the USA have one gold medal to their credit so far.
+Including the Soviet Union’s 1991 victory, Russia have won gold four times, while Czech Republic, Sweden and the USA have one gold medal to their credit so far.

 |1991||Soviet Union||Sapporo, Yokohama||Japan|